Master's Degree Policies

 The Plan of Study shall include the specific courses the student is expected to complete and any other special requirements of the particular master's degree that the student is seeking.
-A student must be in good academic standing to submit a Plan of Study.
-The Plan of Study should be submitted to the Graduate College for approval no later than the term immediately after the supervisory committee is formed and must be filed in the Graduate School prior to scheduling the final examination.
-Revisions may be made, with the Request for Change form, later as advisable and necessary, but must be approved by the student, adviser, the administrator of the student's program, and the graduate dean.
+The Plan of Study must be filed with the Graduate School by the end of the student’s second semester of study.

 Each program has the responsibility of defining the requirements for a major in its disciplinary area.
 This information should be made available to students electronically and/or in the program handbook.